 This 2-hour whitewater rafting tour takes you along the Kanaskasis River.
 The rapids are exciting but not too dangerous and suitable for anyone over the age of 5.
-You’ll get completely geared up and before before you start and finished the excitement with a calm float where you can also opt for a swim!
+You’ll get completely geared up before you start and finish the excitement with a calm float where you can also opt for a swim!

 There are some really great places to go rock climbing in and around Banff.
 If you’re an experienced rock climber, you can rent gear in town and then adventure on your own.
 Otherwise, for those a little less confident, be sure to join a tour where an experienced rock climbing guide can teach you all of the ropes (no pun intended!)

 To be honest, rock climbing is a bit too extreme for me.
 The combination of strength and heights just sounds terrifying to me personally so it isn’t something I go for.

 Instead, I like to do Via Ferrata.
 It is an easier version of rock climbing where you still climb but are assisted with ladders and iron bars along the way.
 Via Ferrata is safer and easier to get up higher with less experience and effort.

 I highly recommend this Via Ferrata tour in Banff for anyone who isn’t completely sold on rock climbing just quite yet!
 It is sure to be exciting but suitable for those even with zero experience!